destaMo/Scrum-Notes/content/web_development/skills/persistence/basics.md

 2. Tell me about basic data types in PostgreSQL.
 3. What's the difference between single quotes `'` and double quotes `"` in PostgreSQL?
 4. How to perform type casting?
-5. What `UNIQUE` constraint guarentees?
+5. What `UNIQUE` constraint guarantees?
 - Can it be used for multiple columns?
 - How does `UNIQUE` behave in combination with `NULL` values?
 Why does it work this way?
 6. What is the purpose of `INNER JOIN`?